tidke-suyash/tidke-suyash/README.md

 ## 🎵 StereoLogic
 A lightweight MP3 player inspired by classic applications like Winamp and JetAudio.
-Designed for simple local music playback with a clean desktop-style UI.

 ## ✅ Attendance Tracker
 A simple attendance management project developed during BCA learning and experimentation.